pciet/wichess/README.md

 This source code is used to build the software of my computer game variation of chess, Wisconsin Chess.
 It adds to the traditional modern rules while keeping the abstract theme and important predictability of the original game; pieces start on the same squares, and castling, en passant, promotion, check, checkmate, and draws are included.
 If you want to learn chess or improve your skill then this game will help you do that.

-What's added is the trading card game idea.
+What's added is the trading card game idea (but without trading for now).
 Players each have a collection of pieces with new characteristics that can optionally replace the regular chess pieces, so emergent scenarios from a choice of many strategies keep gameplay fresh and exciting no matter how long you've played.

 Wisconsin Chess is hosted in your local network using a computer, then people play by connecting to it with a web browser through the network.
 The latest versions of Chrome, Firefox, and Safari are supported, and no browser plugins are necessary.
 This local network website is designed to work well both on mobile smartphones and tablets alongside desktop computers, and any number of concurrent players can be playing up to the limits of the host computer's capabilities.